darkroomdevs/github-metrics-backend/README.md

 # github-metrics-dashboard
-Repository for dashboard with github metrics
+Repository for backend with github metrics

 ## Interesting links